 Blue blocks show the variation in how much open space there is between structures.

-The rhythm of the blue blocks (side yard open space) establishes neighborhood character.
+The rhythm of the blue blocks (side yard open space) establishes neighborhood character b.
+Relationship to Side Yards

 Green denotes open space behind the structure, some of which is used for surface parking.